 There are 16 Registered Collectives in San José.
 Any operators not on this list are violating local and state law.

-Patients and caregivers are cautioned to not patronize illegal businesses.
+Customers, patients and caregivers are cautioned to not patronize illegal businesses.

 The City’s regulations apply to all types of cannabis operations including collectives, businesses, dispensaries, manufacturing facilities, delivery services, cultivation, extraction, etc.